 Tracking down analysts’ reports can be tricky, especially if you’re not spending money.
 It depends a lot on the stock, but some good starting places are financial data and commentary sites such as Zacks, MarketWatch, MorningStar or Seeking Alpha.
 Often investment houses and banks will publish their analysis for blue chip stocks as well.

-Dig into the financials
+Dig into the financials of stocks

 Spend time understanding the company’s most updated financial statements.
 These include the:

 - Balance sheet: This is a summary of a company’s financial position at a point in time.
 It will list the assets, liabilities, and shareholders’ ownership.

 - Income statement: This document reports how much money a company is bringing in.

 - Cash flow statement: This document records the cash which flows in an out of a company as it makes and spends money.